domjurkschat/lazystack/README.md

     # `.asarray()` materialises all the images.
     images = another_view.asarray()
 ```

+Note that nested spatial indexing of views is currently not supported.

 NumPy functions that accept array-likes — such as `np.take(stack, ...)`,
 `np.sum(stack)`, or arithmetic like `stack * 2` — convert the stack to a NumPy